 In between, networked traffic systems could play a productive role at the edge of the network, which might mean computing nodes placed in traffic lights and cell towers.
 For example, if a driver is speeding the wrong way down the highway toward you, telling your car which way to veer off the road (without colliding instead with the broken-down car on the shoulder) is something you would like to happen in a very small number of milliseconds.

 If our hypothetical autonomous vehicle traffic system operates over 5G mobile networks, the bandwidth and low latency of that networking technology would speed connectivity to vehicles and roadside sensors.
 The question is, once the signal reaches the nearest mobile network node, where does it go from there?
 In a life-or-death application, you would like to have the data processed right there as the roadside – or as close to that as possible – so the collision avoidance message can make it to your car while there is still a possibility of saving your life

-An IoT gateway device bridges the communication gap between IoT devices, sensors, equipment, systems and the cloud.
+An IoT gateway device bridges the communication gap between IoT devices, wireless vibration sensor, equipment, systems and the cloud.
 By systematically connecting the field and the cloud, IoT gateway devices offer local processing and storage solutions, as well as the ability to control field devices based on data input by sensors autonomously.

 An Edge Gateway sits at the intersection of edge systems, between the external internet and the local intranet that is being used by the other devices in your ecosystem.
 Thus it is the key access point for network connectivity, both inside and outside your device ecosystem.

 How Does an IoT Gateway Device Work?